The Hidden Cost of Folding Rails on Scissor Lifts

-While some costs can be calculated easily there are others that will vary depending on the size of project, duration, and specific labor rate.
-The labor rate applicable will fluctuate depending on region, specialty, and many other factors but for this case’s example we will use a company’s loaded cost of $70/hour.
-The average machine will meet many standard size doors which cause many operators to get off their 19ft. scissor lifts, perform a labor intensive rail folding procedure, move through the doorway, then reverse the long process to properly set the rails in their upright position.
-Many manufacturers procedure require more than 10 steps and take approximately 15 minutes to complete from start to finish before the work can begin on the other side of the door.
-Utilizing our $70/hour rate, and a machine meeting 3 doorways per day on a long-term project of 6 months the new higher folding rails will cost approximately $6,300 PER MACHINE on site.
-This $6,300 estimate is only representative of direct labor costs and do not include the rework costs which are also present when machines are not properly stowed/folded, which also cause damage to doorways and surrounding areas.
+The average 19 ft scissor lift meets numerous standard size doorways on a given jobsite, causing operators to get off the machine, perform a labor-intensive rail folding procedure, move through the doorway, then reverse the long process to properly set the rails in their upright position before continuing to the next task location.
+Many manufacturers' procedures require more than 10 steps and take approximately 15 minutes from start to finish before work can begin on the other side of the door.
+Utilizing our $70/hour rate and a machine meeting three doorways per day on a long-term project of six months, the new higher folding rails cost approximately $6,300 per machine on site.
+This $6,300 estimate is only representative of direct labor costs and does not include potential rework costs from machines that aren't properly stowed/folded and cause damage to doorways and surrounding areas.

-The Cost of Worker's Safety
+The Cost of Workers' Safety

-Avoid Hidden Costs...
+Avoid Hidden Costs